-Nashville is well acquainted with classic karaoke bars, like Santa’s Pub, WannaB’s, Lonnie’s, The Lipstick Lounge, Cross-Eyed Critters Watering Hole, and Ms. Kelli’s.
+Nashville is well acquainted with classic karaoke bars, like Ms. Kelli’s, Santa’s Pub, WannaB’s, Lonnie’s, The Lipstick Lounge, and Cross-Eyed Critters Watering Hole.
 Expect to take in some stellar performances, but don’t be too intimidated to grab the mic yourself—there are plenty of average and below-average singers in Music City, too.

 Did we leave off a fun indoor activity in Nashville?
 Let us know in the comments!